sunejashah/Soft-skill/README.md

    ## 5. singleton design pattern ##

-   *** A Singleton only allows for a single instantiation, but many instances of the same object.
-The Singleton creating multiple objects,after the first object          created, it will return instances of itself ***
+   A Singleton only allows for a single instantiation, but many instances of the same object.
+The Singleton creating multiple objects,after the first object          created, it will return instances of itself.

       class Singleton {
        static instance;